lsst-sqre/sqr-051/index.rst

 JupyterHub recommends `enabling subdomains <https://jupyterhub.readthedocs.io/en/stable/reference/websecurity.html>`__ so that each user's notebook is hosted in a unique subdomain for exactly this reason.

-The implication is that internal authorization controls between the Rubin Science Platform components are only fully effective provided that an attacker cannot gain access to the raw headers of a request to one of the components and cannot inject JavaScript into the web interface.
+The implication is that internal authorization controls between the Rubin Science Platform components are only fully effective if an attacker cannot gain access to the raw headers of a request to one of the components and cannot inject JavaScript into the web interface.

 Note that even if an attacker gains that access, they can only misuse credentials that are sent to the service while they have compromised that service.
 They cannot make requests as arbitrary users who have not accessed the compromised service.